furrer-lab/r-containers/README.md

 # r-containers

-This is a selection of Docker container that provide r-environments for testing purposes.
+A selection of Docker container that provide r-environments for testing purposes.

 ## Configuration